 Tuscan White Bean Pasta

-Fill a large pot about half way with water and place on the stove to boil.
-Once it reaches a rolling boil, add the pasta and cook according to the package directions (boil for 7-10 minutes).
-Drain the pasta in a colander once it is cooked al dente (slightly firm).
+Fill a large pot with water and place over high heat to bring it to a boil.
+Once boiling, add the pasta and cook according to the package directions (boil for 7-10 minutes).
+Drain the pasta in a colander.

 While you’re waiting for the water to boil, mince the garlic.
-In a large skillet, heat the olive oil and butter over medium heat.
-Add the garlic and let it simmer for about a minute (it should be all bubbly in the oil and butter).
+Heat the olive oil and butter in a large skillet over medium-low heat.
+Add the garlic and sauté for about a minute, or until it has softened and become very fragrant.

 Step By Step Photos